ziatdinovmax/pyroVED/README.md

 pip install --upgrade git+https://github.com/ziatdinovmax/pyroved.git
 ```

+## Reporting bugs
+If you found a bug in the code or would like a specific feature to be added, please create a report/request [here](https://github.com/ziatdinovmax/pyroVED/issues/new/choose).

 ## Development

 To run the unit tests, you'll need to have a pytest framework installed: